astroboy7531/GK-docusaurus/docs/5/c.md

 Galactic Berry is the in-game currency of Galactic Kingdom.
 It will first be a token on Solana but soon it will be on all the main blockchains desired by our community.

 As exposed earlier,  $GB will be heavily taxed to ensure a continuous enjoyable experience for all players at all times.

-$GB will be mainly earned in-game through Exploration expedition on the Great Galactic Line or through trading GSS against it in the in-game marketplace.
+$GB will be mainly earned in-game through Exploration Expedition on the Great Galactic Line or through trading GSS against it in the in-game marketplace.

 As stated earlier in the paper, the price and supply of $GB will be tightly controlled to maintain a healthy sustainable price.
 There will be a daily prize pool of $GB proportionally shared by all explorer under remunerated exploration expedition, depending on their total Luck compared to others.
-After the full launch, this $GB price pool size will be halved regularly, the halving rhythm is still to be determined, and a beeer assessment will be made once alpha play with simulated money and game economy is done.
+After the full launch, this $GB price pool size will be halved regularly, the halving rhythm is still to be determined, and a better assessment will be made once alpha play with simulated money and game economy is done.

 Players will also have the possibility to pay to mint $GB like they used to do in Web 2 games.